 - Is there a formal information security program in place?

-A formal program should provide the framework for keeping the vendor at a desired security level.
+A formal program provides the framework for keeping the vendor at a desired security level.
 The program should outline specific details, such as how the vendor assesses risks, how they decide to mitigate those risks, and how they plan to keep security practices current.
+Be sure to review a formally documented information security policy.

 - What type of security testing is performed and how often?

-The vendor should have evidence of regularly scheduled vulnerability and penetration testing performed by a qualified third-party vendor.
-You may also need to evaluate social engineering testing that includes simulated phishing emails and employee awareness.
+The vendor should have evidence of regularly scheduled vulnerability and penetration testing performed by a qualified third party.
+Evaluate social engineering testing that includes simulated phishing emails and employee awareness.
 Verify the details about how often testing is performed and the last testing date.
-These testing results can reveal whether the vendor is prepared to identify weaknesses and secure them before they’re exploited by an attacker.
+These testing results reveal whether the vendor is prepared to identify weaknesses and secure them before they’re exploited by an attacker.

 - Is there a formal process to review user access?

 One of the top reasons for exceptions in SOC reports is a failure in logical access review procedures.
-It’s important to verify that the vendor has a process in place to verify who should and shouldn’t have access to their system.
+Ensure the vendor has a process in place to verify who should and shouldn’t have access to their system.

 - Is the principle of least privilege and multi-factor authentication (MFA) implemented for remote access?